Queens winning start to Energia AIL 2A is over after they were downed by Tipperary side Cashel at The Dub yesterday afternoon.

 Ritchie McMaster knocked over a penalty before Andrew McGrath grounded the ball after Queens initially lost a lineout on the Cashel five metre line.

 Resolute defence kept the away side in the game in the first half while after the restart the game was much more even.
-Duffy tied the game up with 20 minutes left before McIlroy scored a fantastic Queens try.
+Duffy tied the game up with 20 minutes left before McIlroy scored a fantastic try for Queen’s.

 The Ulster A player picked a fantastic line with ten minutes left to put his side in the lead for the final ten minutes of the game after a solid home scrum.
 It was deserved as the full back looked dangerous all afternoon and was unlucky not to score earlier in the game off a breakaway from his own 22.